sinisa44/php-migration/README.md

 It is almost same as Laravel.

 Command list:
-in terminal type: php application show:commands
+in terminal type: php cmd show:commands, it will display all available commands.